 These churn reasons are nearly universal, occurring across industries and a wide range of service channels, and you can use them to address customer disloyalty before it occurs.

-Here are the most common reasons for customer churn:
+Here are the most common customer cancellation reasons:

 1. Repeat Contacts

 To solve this, think beyond the customer’s current problem, and consider any tangential issues as well.
-When you can solve today’s problem and tomorrow’s in a single phone call, you’ll be able to significantly reduce the number of repeat contacts.
+When you can solve today’s problem and tomorrow’s in a single phone call, you’ll be able to significantly reduce the number of repeat contacts and increase customer satisfaction.